eamonnfaherty/aws-codepipeline-pull-request-builder-example/README.md

 Description: The name of the buildspec to use from the github repo
 ### OAuthResourceArn
 Type: String
 Description: The Arn of the credentials resource to use.
-You can generate an Arn by importing your credentials using:
+You can import your credentials using:
 ``` bash
 aws codebuild import-source-credentials
 ```